RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 UVData objects, the baseline vector is defined to point from antenna 1 to antenna 2, so it is given by the position of antenna 2 minus the position of antenna 1.
-Since the ``ant_1_array`` and ``ant_2_array`` attributes have the length of the baseline-time axis, there are many repetitions of each baseline (if there is more than one time integration), the times are given by the ``time_array`` attribute which also has the same length.
+Since the ``ant_1_array`` and ``ant_2_array`` attributes have the length of the baseline-time axis, when there is more than one time integration in the data there are many repetitions of each baseline.
+The times for each visibility are given by the ``time_array`` attribute which also has the same length (the length of the baseline-time axis on the ``data_array``).

-For most users, the convenience methods for quick data access :ref:`quick_access` are the easiest way to get data for particular sets of baselines.
+For most users, the convenience methods for quick data access (see :ref:`quick_access`) are the easiest way to get data for particular sets of baselines.
 Those methods take the antenna numbers (i.e. numbers listed in ``antenna_numbers``) as inputs.

 UVData: File conversion